 Changes in consumer behavior have rendered traditional pricing strategies sub-optimal in today’s market.
 Forward-thinking companies are leveraging new analytical tools, technologies, and the latest in behavioral research to implement a value-based pricing approach.
 If your organization hasn't implemented this type of pricing strategy, you may be leaving money on the table and surrendering significant amounts of value, both to your company and the customers you serve.

-In this 5-day program, you'll learn The Chicago Booth Approach to pricing —a customer-centric, value-based, analytical approach to making decisions.
+In this program, you'll learn The Chicago Booth Approach to pricing—a customer-centric, value-based, analytical approach to making decisions.
 You'll gain proven frameworks and incorporate multiple disciplines such as marketing, data science & AI, behavioral science, and microeconomics to increase profitable growth.
 You'll emerge from the program with a path to monetizing your organization's opportunities in a way that benefits customers, ultimately promoting competitive advantage and significant growth.

 By attending, you will:

 This unique program combines a blend of faculty expertise, case studies, in-class exercises, a guest speaker, and networking opportunities with peers around the globe.

 Group Enrollment: This program is a good fit for groups of executives, as the course fosters a cross-functional approach to pricing and monetization.

 Note: The London offering, taught independently by Professor Dubé, is a highly focused four-day offering focusing on pricing techniques, economic value to the customer, and customer lifetime value.

 The Chicago offering is five days, taught by professors Dubé and Pope.

 Behavioral Economics — the psychology of customer purchasing decisions